 Then there’s his focus on love, so clearly demonstrated in this except from his book Together: The Healing Power of Human Connection in a Sometimes Lonely World.

-wish for you is a life filled with love -love that is given and received with a full heart.
+May you inhabit a world that puts people at the center, where everyone feels they belong.
+Where compassion is universal, and kindness exchanged with whole-hearted generosity for all.
+The most important thing we wish for you is a life filled with love -love that is given and received with a full heart.
 Love is at the heart of living a connected life.
 Choose love, we tell you.
 Always.

 This focus on love resonates and connects me to a favourite memory of facilitating with Lillas over the past many years.
 She liked to wrap up our leadership retreats by reading a passage from The Leadership Challenge by Jim Kouzes and Barry Posner.

 Of all the things that sustain a leader overtime, love is the most lasting.
 It's hard to imagine leaders getting up day after day putting in the long hours and hard work it takes to make extraordinary things happen, without having their hearts in it.
 The best kept secret of successful leaders is love: staying in love with leading, with the people who do the work, with what their organisations provide, and with those who honor the organization by using its products and services.
+Leadership is not an affair of the head.
+Leadership is an affair of the heart.

 This was one of Lillas’s gifts, to be in, to be love.
 Leaders like Vivek Murthy, and Lillas, stir my hope for the possibility of a kinder and gentler world.